pts/movemetafs/README.txt

 (not tagji 1.1 by Manuel Arriaga).
 Most important differences:

--- movemetafs uses MySQL instead of PostgreSQL (benefits: speedup, easier installation with pts-mysql-local)
+-- movemetafs uses MySQL instead of PostgreSQL (benefits: speedup, easier installation with pts-mysql-local).
--- movemetafs doesn't require files to be explicitly added -- movemetafs cannot list all untagged files quickly -- movemetafs is written in Perl, so it is quite easy to extend and try out new features
+-- movemetafs doesn't require files to be explicitly added.
+-- movemetafs cannot list all untagged files quickly.
+-- movemetafs is written in Perl, so it is quite easy to extend and try out new features.
+-- movemetafs continues to work when files are renamed.
+-- movemetafs works with files with more than one hard link.

 Features of movemetafs: